eclipse-kura/kura/CONTRIBUTING.md

 You can find all the details in the [Contributing via Git](http://wiki.eclipse.org/Development_Resources/Contributing_via_Git) document on the Eclipse web site.

+#### Development Model

+Development on Kura™ follows a [variant of the gitflow model](https://github.com/eclipse/kura/wiki/New-Kura-Git-Workflow).
+Development is made on the [develop branch](/eclipse/kura/tree/develop).
+The master branch is not used anymore.

 #### Stale PR policy

 To avoid piling up too many Issues and Pull Requests we enabled a Github Action that takes care of automatically closing stale Issues/Pull Request.